 Things to Do in Aruba

-Aruba is a constituent country of the Kingdom of the Netherlands, and measures about 20 mi. long by 6 mi. at it’s widest point.
+Even though it’s in the Caribbean, Aruba is a constituent country of the Kingdom of the Netherlands.
 With Bonaire and Curaçao, it’s considered one of the “ABC” islands and is part of the Dutch Caribbean.

 When you’re not enjoying the gentle trade winds at the beach, you’ll want to visit Aruba’s capital, Oranjestad.
 There, you’ll see bright and beautiful architecture, plenty of shops, and museums.